Phantom of Inferno: Chapter 3

-Road of the Cerulean Sky: This can be considered Ein's "True Ending".
+Road of the Cerulean Sky: This can be considered Ein's "true ending".
 To obtain this ending, do not fully complete Mio's path in chapter 3, and at the final choice, choose to go after Elen.
-Reiji will find her in the church, and after a tearful reunion they get married right there and then.
-Reiji insists on fighting Cal, and manages to get Elen to promise him to leave and wait for him, and that he would definitely return to her.
-Cal arrives at the appointed time, and takes out the pocket watch that Reiji bought for her 2 years ago from a street vendor while the two of them were preparing for the counter snipe operation.
-Setting it on the altar, she opens it, starting the music, and sets the stage for the duel.
-When the music stops, both go for their guns, but Reiji is faster and Cal suffers a fatal wound.
-In the end, as she lies dying in Reiji's arms, Cal forgives Reiji for everything.
-Shortly after, the Godoh group sends 19 men to assault the church.
-Reiji nearly runs out of ammo, but is saved by the sudden appearance of Elen, and they manage to escape.
+Reiji finds her in the church, and after a tearful reunion, they get married there.
+Reiji insists on fighting Cal and manages to get Elen to promise that she will leave and wait for him and that he will definitely return to her.
+Cal arrives at the appointed time and takes out the pocket watch that Reiji bought for her two years earlier from a street vendor while they were preparing for the counter-sniping operation.
+She places it on the altar, opens it, starts the music, and sets the stage for the duel.
+When the music stops, both reach for their guns, but Reiji is faster and Cal suffers a fatal wound.
+As she lies dying in Reiji's arms, Cal forgives him for everything.
+Shortly afterward, the Godoh group sends 19 men to assault the church.
+Reiji nearly runs out of ammunition but is saved by the sudden appearance of Elen, and they manage to escape.

 Scythe arrives after the sun has set with the Zahlen Schwestern and manages to get Shiga to back off and let him handle the situation.
 In the ensuing battle, Elen shoots Scythe, and all the members of the Zahlen Schwestern are killed.
-When the semester starts, Mio, who was rescued from the ruins by Shiga (who of course insisted it was a kidnapping motivated by money), can't help but feel it was a dream.
+When the semester starts, Mio, who was rescued from the ruins by Shiga, who of course insists that it was a kidnapping motivated by money, cannot help but feel that it was a dream.
 Regardless, she resolves to live her life and meet the challenges of tomorrow.

-Meanwhile, Elen and Reiji start a long and arduous investigation into Scythe and Elen's past, trying to discover her identity.
-While doing so, in the 2012 remastered edition, it is revealed that Lizzie, who was shot by Cal in the duel for Mio, has survived and killed McGuire, effectively putting an end to Inferno, once she heard about McGuire's intentions to send men after Elen and Reiji.
-They eventually trace her back to a Hong Kong brothel that handled young girls, and then to Ulan Bator, Mongolia, where the trail runs cold.
-Eventually a young translator gives them the advice to go to the grasslands and look at the sky to find Ein's homeland.
-With no other options, they do that, and Elen discovers that this place really is her homeland, and she ends the investigation, stating that she is satisfied just to be here with Reiji.
+Meanwhile, Elen and Reiji begin a long and arduous investigation into Scythe and Elen's past, trying to discover her identity.
+In the 2012 remastered edition, it is revealed that Lizzie, who was shot by Cal in the duel for Mio, survived and killed McGuire, effectively putting an end to Inferno after learning of McGuire's intentions to send men after Elen and Reiji.
+They eventually trace Elen's past to a Hong Kong brothel that handled young girls and then to Ulan Bator, Mongolia, where the trail runs cold.
+Eventually, a young translator advises them to go to the grasslands and look at the sky to find Ein's homeland.
+With no other options, they do so, and Elen discovers that this place really is her homeland.
+She ends the investigation, stating that she is satisfied simply to be there with Reiji.